VernonGrant/timer/README.md

-# timer
+# Timer

-A simple timer written in Haskell
+A simple terminal timer written in Haskell.

+## Usage